-Volvo XC60 Recharge hybrid performance, top speed, engine
+Volvo XC60 Recharge hybrid performance, engine & drive

 The Volvo XC60 Recharge plug-in hybrid is very economical, but it also offers surprising performance thanks to its broad spread of power